-As per bylaw VI subsection 5 the Students' Union shall provide free poster design and up to 40 copies of campaign posters at no charge.
+As per bylaw VI subsection 5 the Students' Union shall provide free poster design and up to 50 copies of campaign posters at no charge.
+Candidates are not permitted to print additional posters.
 Candidates may also produce up to 25 buttons using the Students' Union button maker.